RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/How-can-I-Help-CALC.md

 This is my suggestion.
 You may have your own.
 One pastor at last year's convention told me that Wycliffe's fundraising methods are _old fashioned_.
 I'm certainly open to learning CALC's modern approach.

 I hope that by proposing this experiment, whatever its outcome, that CALC will be prepared when God calls another missionary.
-Let's all pray that He does.
-If God turns His face, I'll still be here.
-CALC may not be.

-God is my provider.
-As a missionary I have no right to expect support from any one person, but I do have the right to ask.
+In all this I maintain that God is my provider.
+As a missionary I have no right to expect support from anyone in particular, but I do have the right to ask.
 I have the right to ask people to pray and ask God if they should support me.
 It's hard to get people to sit down with me.
-Harder still when so many have not been discipled on matters of financial stewardship and individual accountability.
+Harder still when so many have not been discipled on matters of financial stewardship and individual accountability [Matthew 25:14-30](https://www.biblegateway.com/passage/?search=Matthew+25%3A14-30&version=NLT).

 There comes a time in your Christian walk where you are so grateful that you would not approach God empty handed.
-May my offer of assistance be received with joy.
+May my proposal be received with joy.
 May it resolve the _If onlies_ that excuse inaction.
 May our missionaries, congregations, and families receive God's abundant blessing.
 May they grow and prosper.
 May others see God's blessings upon us and join in singing His praise.

-### Peace,
+### God's peace,

 ### Daniel Bidulock M.Div., M.Sc.